Aliases for STAP1 Gene

 GeneCards Summary for STAP1 Gene

 STAP1 (Signal Transducing Adaptor Family Member 1) is a Protein Coding gene.
-Among its related pathways are Kit Receptor Signaling Pathway and B Cell Receptor Signaling Pathway (WikiPathways).
-GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.
+Among its related pathways are Kit receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.
 An important paralog of this gene is STAP2.